Smart businesses know that people, especially millennials and Gen Z, are increasingly concerned about the environment.

 Web hosting uses a lot of energy.

-According to a Greenpeace study, if the Internet was a country, it would rank sixth for energy usage.
+According to a Greenpeace study, if the Internet were a country, it would rank sixth for energy usage.

 Another study concluded that the Internet is responsible for almost 1 billion tonnes of CO2 emissions.